 If you ask me, every traditional marketer should acquire SEO knowledge to step up their game as everyone is going online today.
 It’s good to have social media marketing skills but it does not help in gaining exposure on search engines.

 Becoming an SEO specialist it’s not easy but not impossible either.
 If you follow everything I’ve mentioned in their article, you’ll be on the right track to becoming a good SEO expert.

-Many might suggest taking a course from reputable training centres, but I’m quite sceptical about it because you won’t have hands-on experience by taking up courses.
+Many might suggest taking a course from reputable training centers, but I’m quite skeptical about it because you won’t have hands-on experience by taking up courses.
 Maybe you might get the fundamentals right to get started.